timsl/agp-grus/README.md

 ```

 Use the mouse (or arrow keys) to look around, and W/A/S/D/CTRL/SHIFT
 to pan around.
-Further, press dot for a single update step or P to
+Q/E to roll.
+Further, press dot for a single update
-start/stop the simulation.
-R resets the camera if you end up lost
+step or P to start/stop the simulation.
+R resets the camera if you end
-(though the planets may have moved away).
+up lost (though the planets may have moved away).

 ## Command line arguments
 `make run` will run with a default number of particles and block size (number of kernels that share memory and synchronize in the CUDA part), but those parameters can otherwise be specified from the command line.